instruqt/tutorials/instruqt-tracks/instruqt-cli-getting-started/10-troubleshooting-and-logs/assignment.md

 ---
 slug: troubleshooting-and-logs
-id: ezop6nrxr2e0
 type: challenge
 title: "\U0001F575\U0001F3FB‍♂️ Troubleshooting and Logs"
 teaser: The `instruqt track logs` command can help you track down bugs and fix issues.
 notes:
   - type: text
-  contents: When you run `instruqt track logs` from within your local track directory,
-    it will show all the logs from currently running sessions of your track.
+    contents: When you run `instruqt track logs` from within your local track directory, it will show all the logs from currently running sessions of your track.
 tabs:
   - title: Workstation
     type: terminal
     hostname: workstation
   - title: Editor
     type: code
     hostname: workstation
     path: /root
 difficulty: basic
 timelimit: 300
 ---